Bible Question:

 Bible Answer:

 Revelation 13:5-8 tells us that the antichrist was given authority to make war against the saints and overcome them.
 Everyone on the earth will worship him except for those whose names are written in the Book of Life of the Lamb who has been slain.
 Then Revelation 13:16-17 tells us that everyone who does not have the mark of the beast will not be able to buy or sell.
-Therefore, the question we are concerned with is, “Will those in the Book of Life have to refuse the mark of the beast?”
-Will they die if they refuse the mark or will they be protected?
+Therefore, the question we are concerned with is, “Must those in the Book of Life refuse to receive the mark of the beast?”
+If they do, will they die for refusing the mark or will they be protected?
 Will Christians have to take a stand?

 There are four important passages that provide the answer to our question.
-The first is Revelation 14:9-10.
+The first is Revelation 14:9-11.

 Here is the perseverance of the saints who keep the commandments of God and their faith in Jesus.
 Revelation 14:12 (NASB)

 The Greek for “perseverance” is hupomone.
 The word literally means to “continue under” such as in a bad situation.
 That is, Christians will refuse the mark of the beast and choose death rather than worship the beast by receiving the mark.
-The sign that someone is a Christian is that they will refuse to accept the mark on their forehead or on their hand.
+The sign that someone is a believer is that they will refuse to accept the mark on their forehead or on their hand.

 The third passage about the mark of the beast is Revelation 19:20.